pabitra8/Jarvis-2.o/README.md

 It can talk with you in real-time, answer questions, search the web, open apps, and even generate images.

 ---
-🎙️ Real-time voice commands with speech recognition + natural text-to-speech

-🖥️ Interactive PyQt5 GUI with mic toggle, assistant messages, and status updates
+🚀 Features

-🤖 AI-powered responses (Groq LLaMA3, Cohere, Hugging Face models)

-🔍 Live web search & instant summaries
+🎙️ Voice commands with speech recognition and text-to-speech 🤖 AI-powered answers (Groq LLaMA3, Cohere, Hugging Face models) 🔍 Real-time web search & summaries

-📂 PDF Question Answering (RAG) – upload documents and ask questions

-🖼️ AI Image generation using Stable Diffusion XL
+🖼️ Image generation using Hugging Face Diffusion models 📂 PDF Question Answering (RAG with LangChain)

-⚡ Multi-task execution with threading & subprocess management
+🖥️ Simple PyQt5 GUI with mic control
+⚡ Runs multiple tasks at once (threading)
+🌐 Agentic workflows with LangGraph (in progress)

 ---